kimutaieddy/Success-score/README.md

+# ROI-Calculator
+## Overview
+An AI-driven ROI calculator designed to help business leaders forecast project ROI and mitigate transformation risks.
+## Getting Started
+1. Clone this repository.
+2. Set up Python environment and install dependencies from the respective 'requirements.txt' files.
+3. Follow the instructions in each folder to run the application locally or deploy it on Azure. app/app.py | deployment/score.py
 # Success-score
 ## Microsoft HackBox Innovation Hackathon March 2025 - Group3 - GenSpark
 ### Participants
 | 1.
 Eliza Ochoa  | 2.
 Eddy Kimutai |  3.
 Sanskritti Adhikari  | 4.
 Shivangi Nayak | 5.
 Andrea B |
 | -------------   | -------------   |  ----------------------  | ----------------- | ----------- |

 ### Description
 This project aims to help organizations assess the return on investment (ROI) for transformation initiatives by leveraging AI-driven predictive insights.
 With 70% of transformation projects failing, this tool enables business leaders to make data-driven decisions, mitigate risks, and maximize impact.